-Types of AIOps Solutions
+Types of AIOps Tools

-Domain-centric solutions apply AIOps for a certain domain like network monitoring, log monitoring, application monitoring or log collection.
-You will often see monitoring vendors claim AIOps but primarily they are domain-agnostic, bringing the power of AI to the domains they manage.
+Domain-centric solutions apply AIOps for a certain domain, like network monitoring, log monitoring, application monitoring, or log collection.
+You will often see monitoring vendors claim AIOps, but primarily they are domain-centric, bringing the power of AI to the domains they manage.

 Data Quality and Completeness

-It is also essential for AIOps solutions to have an understanding of how application services and assets are related to each other, so that when alerts or events arise, the tool can take into consideration these relationships to more accurately drive correlations or root cause inferences.
+AIOps solutions need to have an understanding of how application services and assets are related to each other so that when alerts or events arise, the tool can take into consideration these relationships to more accurately drive correlations or root cause inferences.
 Most implementations depend on manual or external data to feed this data to AIOps, which becomes more of a burden and becomes expensive over time to implement and maintain.

-Some modern AIOps tools (like CloudFabrix) are quite good at actually discovering and establishing their application/service contextual topology by themselves and optionally they can also integrate with CMDB or IT Asset Management systems (ITAM), to use these tools either for seed context or for automated periodic data feed.
+Some modern AIOps tools (like CloudFabrix) are quite good at actually discovering and establishing their application/service contextual topology by themselves and optionally they can also integrate with CMDB or IT Asset Management systems (ITAM), to use these tools either for seed context or for the automated periodic data feed.

-Top 10 Common AIOps Use Cases:
+Top 10 AIOps Use Cases:

-Some common use cases or problem areas that can be solved with AIOps are:
+Top use cases or problem areas that can be solved with AIOps are:

 - Identifying problems based on anomalies or deviations from normal behavior

-- Grouping or clustering alerts, events or logs based on symptoms or text descriptions
+- Grouping or clustering alerts, events, or logs based on symptoms or text descriptions

 - Deriving application or server health based on multiple sensors or telemetry data